THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 ‘catching away’ event.
 This topic is complicated by several theology questions,

 some of which are hard to resolve.
 Nevertheless God’s promise is true, and we

 can be confident of it.
-A more useful question for us is this: What should we do
+A more useful question is this: What should people do in

 Jesus said the last days will be like the days of Noah (Matt.
 24:37).
 We are in

 the last days because the world-wide signs around us proclaim it.
 We must give

 serious attention to our Lord’s prophecy about the last days.
 Luke 21:34-36,